TriBellCat/module-3-final-project-trinity-belen/README.md

 ```
 5. If you haven't gotten a Google Books API, please do so before continuing to the next step.
 Instructions on how to do so is at the "How to Get a Google Books API" section.
 6. Create an .env file in the book-recommendation-app folder and open it up to put **VITE_Api_Key="INSERT_YOUR_API_HERE"** on the first line.
-7. Run this command to run the project
+7. Run this command in terminal to run the project
 ```
 npm run dev
 ```